Japan in February: Weather, Festivals, and Travel Tips

 Understanding Japan in February

-February is the last month of winter in Japan, and it is the coldest month of the year.
+February is the last month of winter in Japan and the coldest month of the year.

 The average temperature during this month ranges from 0°C to 10°C, depending on the region.